Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/08/make-azure-virtual-machine-disks-smaller.md

     - 'Virtual Machine'
 ---

 Making a disk larger on Azure is a simple process in the Azure portal.
 You just stop the machine, edit the disk, enter a new size and hit “Save”.
-When you try to make a disk smaller, though, you’ll be told “new disk size should be greater than 1024 GiB.
+When you try to make a disk smaller, you’ll be told: “New disk size should be greater than 1024 GiB.
 Disks can only be resized to a larger size”.
-Whoops… I created the VM with a pair of one terabyte disks and I’m using about 300MB on each one.
+Whoops.
+I created the VM with a pair of one-terabyte disks, and I’m using about 300MB on each one.
 Let’s make these Azure Virtual Machine disks smaller by replacing them with two new disks.

-For illustrative purposes, we’ll follow my use-case, which is an Azure <abbr title="Virtual Machine">VM</abbr> that I set up to try out an idea.
+For illustrative purposes, we’ll follow my use case, an Azure :abbr[VM]{title="Virtual Machine"} that I set up to try out an idea.
 It is a VM with a SQL database, which is neat way to create a single machine to run a web app, command line app, and database for prototyping.
 In my case, I didn’t notice that I was adding 2x premium SSDs that were each 1,204 GiB.
 This is about £6.50 per day of storage.
 Yikes.

-The problem is that you can’t reduce disk size in the Azure portal, compounded by a SQL server instance that is depending on those two disks.
+The problem is that you can’t reduce disk size in the Azure portal, compounded by a SQL server instance depending on those two disks.

-**Please note** that as this article contains stuff that can result in losing data, it comes with no warranty.
-You are responsible for your data so make sure you have a recovery scenario if something goes wrong.
-We are in territory where we *will* be deleting entire disks, so you need to make sure it’s the right ones and that if it all goes horribly wrong you can get your data back.
+**Please note** as this article contains stuff that can result in losing data, it comes with no warranty.
+You are responsible for your data.
+Make sure you have a recovery scenario if something goes wrong.
+We are in territory where we *will* be deleting entire disks.
+You need to ensure it’s the right ones.
+Make sure you have backups in case things go wrong.

 ## The Resulting Cost Saving

 The chart below shows three zones.
 Zone A was using serverless SQL, which is super-easy to use but a bit pricey for the amount of reads and writes I was using.
-Zone B is when I switched to VMs, but accidentally added massive disks.
-Zone C is the cost saving when I made the disks “the right size”.
+Zone B is when I switched to VMs but accidentally added massive disks.
+Zone C is the cost-saving when I made the disks “the right size”.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2020/08/azure-cost-saving.png" alt="Azure Cost Tracking and Saving" loading="lazy"}
+:figcaption[Azure cost tracking]
 :::

 ## Checklist